 Why hello there, guys.
 I’ve been back in London a few months and have been lucky to play some rewarding gigs in special places.
 It began on Sark Island where I had the chance to play the Tintague Stage at the Sark Folk Festival with talented multi-instrumentalist James Le Huray on mandolin, as well as camp out under the stars on a fairy-tale island where the only modes of transport allowed are bikes, horses and tractors!
-In the beginning of August I had the opportunity to open up for the illustrious Ethan Johns and the Black Eyed Dogs at Spiritual Bar in Chalk farm.
+In the beginning of August I opened up for the illustrious Ethan Johns and the Black Eyed Dogs at Spiritual Bar in Chalk farm.
 The Monarch bar in Camden saw the return of The Spiritual Records Summer Festival on August 26th, an event which showcases some of the best talent who perform regularly at Spiritual Bar, just around the corner.

-I performed there with incredible fiddle player Georgina Leach, who also features on my first EP The Suspects.
+I performed there with fiddle player Georgina Leach, who also features on my first EP The Suspects.
 Gina was nominated for ‘Instrumentalist Of The Year 2018’ by the Americana Music Association UK, and also plays with The Black Eyed Dogs and Seasick Steve.
 It’s been a real joy to make music with her!

 In July I recorded a live session of my song ‘Trouble’ at St John’s Church in Hoxton with the wonderful Max Benoist and Go Out of Tune which you can watch below.
 Just this week I was invited to play the Bedford, a historic pub and out-of-this-world music venue with Talentbanq, an agency who represent some of the best independent bands in London.